TSS & OSAP Skills Assessment

 To apply for Skills Assessment with William Angliss Institute, you will need to meet the following requirements:

-- Have current experience with technical skills and knowledge in Western cuisine
+- Have current culinary experience, skills and knowledge in Western cuisine.

-- Be employed in your nominated occupation in a full-time paid capacity for a minimum of 12 months within the past 3 years.
+- Be employed in your nominated occupation in a full-time paid capacity for a minimum of 12 months within the past 3 years prior to lodging your application.

 For a list of Frequently Asked Questions, please refer to the FAQs page.